Prague is a city that is slightly similar to Budapest.

 After crossing over continue south on Masarykovo nádr and that will take you right to the Dancing House.

 The Dancing House was constructed in 4 years, from 1992-96.

 At first it was met with some dislike but it eventually grew on people and has now been added to some of the Czech coins.

-When I first visited it in 2008 I just knew it as a architectural tourist spot to take a picture.
+When I first visited it in 2008 I only knew it as an architectural tourist spot to take a picture.

 Now I’ve learned that 21 of the rooms have been turned into a relatively affordable luxury hotel.

 After checking out some of the photos from THEIR SITE it doesn’t seem like a bad place to splurge for a couple of nights.

 This is the main shopping area in Prague and at night a good place for nightlife.

 At the southeastern end is the National Museum.